steve-999/google-cloud-vision-api-label-classification/README.md

 * At the command line enter:
 <code>npm install</code><br>
 <code>npm install firebase</code>
+&nbsp;

-* [Follow all of the instructions](https://cloud.google.com/vision/docs/setup) to setup Google Cloud Vision API for the project created above.
+[Follow all of the instructions](https://cloud.google.com/vision/docs/setup) to setup Google Cloud Vision API for the project created above:

 * Go to Google Cloud Platform console and select the Firebase project.